 The design, both interior and exterior, is often the most effective way to make an exceptional first impression – a first impression that guests new and old use to distinguish between brands.
 By incorporating bold and unique designs into a brand identity, a hotel is tapping into our most basic senses, an important step towards maximizing the guest experience and setting themselves apart from the crowd.

-Looking ahead, these dynamic trends offer opportunities for management, engineers, architects, and interior designers alike to get a glimpse of what’s to come for 2018.
+Looking ahead, these dynamic hotel trends offer opportunities for management, engineers, architects, and interior designers alike to get a glimpse of what’s to come.